Papagayo Peninsula: Resorts and Hotels

 Papagayo Peninsula is becoming an increasingly popular tourist destination.
 As of 2018, the peninsula is home to 3 resorts: the Four Seasons Costa Rica, the Andaz Peninsula Papagayo Resort, and Planet Hollywood Beach Resort Costa Rica.
-The Four Seasons Resort has been received numerous awards specifically from Travel + Leisure like the 500 World’s Best Hotels in 2009, the World's 3 Best Service 2012 and 2013 till 2022, 25th on the World's Number One Family Beach Resorts in 2016 and the number one resort in Latin America.
+The Four Seasons Resort has been received numerous awards specifically from Travel + Leisure, such as the 500 World’s Best Hotels in 2009, the World's 3 Best Service 2012 and 2013 until 2022, 25th on the World's Number One Family Beach Resorts in 2016 and the number one resort in Latin America.

 Permanent Residence

-Peninsula Papagayo, is Central America’s first environmentally friendly luxury resort and real estate project.
-It is located in the hills of the peninsula as a collection of estate homes.
-Residential opportunities include in the first phase of Peninsula Papagayo real estate are custom private estates, oceanfront and ocean view home sites, and luxury condominiums and villas.
-The Four Seasons Resort offers their own area of private estates and private villas.
-Each private estate owner can access the benefits of the Four Seasons Resort, such as housekeeping, room service, access to the Arnold Palmer Golf Course, the hotel spa, as well as pool and gym access.
-There are also condominiums called Las Terrazas which is a new development in the area and overlook the fairways of the Arnold Palmer Golf Course as well as the Bahia de Culebra.
-Another residential opportunity is the beachfront estates at Playa Prieta, the only beachfront option for housing on the peninsula 15-mile coastline.
-Real Estate sales are handled through an office at the Four Seasons Costa Rica and may be contacted through the Peninsula Papagayo website.
+The first luxury resort and development venture in Central America to be ecologically friendly is called Peninsula Papagayo.
+As a group of estate mansions, it is situated among the peninsula's hills.
+Custom private estates, home sites with ocean views and ocean-fronts, as well as opulent condominiums and villas are among the residential options offered in the Peninsula Papagayo real estate's first phase.
+Private estates and villas are available in their own region at the Four Seasons Resort.
+Each private estate owner has access to the Four Seasons Resort's amenities, including housekeeping, room service, use of the Arnold Palmer Golf Course, the hotel spa, and access to the pool and fitness center.
+Additionally, there are condos in the neighborhood named Las Terrazas that look out over the fairways of the Arnold Palmer Golf Course and the Bahia de Culebra.
+The Playa Prieta beachfront estates, the sole beachfront property choice along the peninsula's 15 miles of coastline, are another alternative for a home.
+Contact information for the Four Seasons Costa Rica office handling real estate sales can be found on the Peninsula Papagayo website.